DeMarcoLab/openfibsem-docs/docs/autolamella/case_study_serial_liftout.md

 and adjust the stage rotation to make sure that the pins or 400 mesh grid bars are aligned vertical."*

-Not applicable as handled in setup stage.

-The landing orientation is defined by
+We can restore to a previously defined position as shown before.
+In the autolamella application, the landing orientation is defined in the protocol as options/landing_start_position.
+You can define this position as shown above, or via the Movement Tab.

 ```yaml title="protocol-serial-liftout.yaml"
 options:
     landing_start_position: pre-tilt-35-deg-grid-02-landing